 Who qualifies as an independent contractor?

-Becoming an Independent Contractor is actually a really special leap into the modern business world.
+Transitioning from a traditional employee to self-employment is actually a really big leap into the modern business world.
 According to the US Bureau of Labor Statistics, a 2015 study showed that “15 million people were self-employed . . .
 10.1% of all US workers.”
-Ten percent is quite a high number when you think about it.

-Why is becoming an independent contractor worth the business taxes
+Why is becoming an independent contractor worth paying your own taxes

 1. Be your own boss